activecollab/Insight/README.md

 When these numbers are collected, you should be able to create a timeline where you see how data set changed over time.
 These changes can indicate how engaged the users are with your product.

+## Events

+The key difference between events and log entries is that events are kept indefinitely.

 ## Goals

-The difference between goals and events is that goals can be reached only once, and at this point status of a user changes (for exactly, trial user becomes a customer by paying).
+The key difference between goals and events is that goals can be reached only once, and at this point status of a user changes (for exactly, trial user becomes a customer by paying).